Skip to Main Content

 Ways to save on auto insurance for financed vehicles

-• Drive safely: Having a history of tickets, accidents or DUI convictions could make insurance companies view you as a high-risk driver.
+• Drive safely: Having a history of tickets, at-fault accidents or DUI convictions could make insurance companies view you as a high-risk driver.
 Even if you aren’t technically high risk, you’ll likely see a surcharge on your policy for driving incidents.

 • Consider telematics tracking: Car insurance telematics programs are becoming increasingly popular and available.
-These programs track your driving habits — usually including the hours you drive, your speed, hard brakes, rapid accelerations and idle time — and could earn you a personalized discount if you are a safe driver.
+These programs track your driving habits — usually including the hours you drive, your speed, hard brakes, rapid accelerations and idle time — and may earn you a personalized discount if you are a safe driver.
 Make sure you understand your company’s regulations, though, as some carriers will increase your premium if the data reveals unsafe driving practices.

 Terms to know when financing a car